Team

 Jan VAN DER VALK (Postdoc)

-Jan M. A. van der Valk (PhD, University of Kent) is a scholar-practitioner specializing in Sowa Rigpa.
+Jan M. A. van der Valk (PhD, University of Kent) is a scholar-practitioner specializing in traditional medicine.
 Drawing on a multidisciplinary training in anthropology, ethnobotany, and biology, his interests revolve around Eurasian medicinal plants, traditional pharmaceutical processes, more-than-human ecologies, and knowledge transmission.
-He mainly conducts ethnographic fieldwork in the Himalayan valleys of Ladakh (India) and Kathmandu (Nepal).
-Jan works part-time as a postdoctoral researcher at the Department of South Asian, Tibetan and Buddhist Studies (University of Vienna), from where he contributes to two Austrian Science Fund research projects which he co-conceived with his colleagues: Potent Substances (2018–2023) and Pandemic Narratives (2023–present).
-Besides academic work, Jan maintains a private Tibetan medical practice in Belgium, where he compounds his own herbal teas, decoctions, and powders, while also collaborating with his teacher Pasang Yonten Arya as the editor in chief of Bedurya Publications.
+He mainly conducted ethnographic fieldwork in the Himalayan valleys of Ladakh (India) and Kathmandu (Nepal).
+Jan worked part-time as a postdoctoral researcher at the Department of South Asian, Tibetan and Buddhist Studies (University of Vienna), from where he contributed to two Austrian Science Fund research projects which he co-conceived with his colleagues: Potent Substances (2018–2023) and Pandemic Narratives (2023–2024).

 William MCGRATH (Postdoc)